lebronbrian23/n01537898_passion_project/README.md

 # TMS (Tenants Management System) passion project

-TMS is a management system is a CMS that will be used by landlords to manage their tenants and their properties.
+TMS is a management system is a C# CMS that is used by landlords to manage their tenants and their properties.

 ## Features
 - Feature to add a new , edit or delete a tenant.